 Election results posted on Election Night are semi-official results based on the in-person ballots cast at voting locations on Election Day, any early voted ballots cast in person prior to Election Day, and any vote-by-mail ballots received and processed prior to Election Day.

-The complete tally of votes is never finished on Election Night as vote-by-mail ballots postmarked on or before Election Day and received with seven days after the election, as well as any provisional ballots cast, must still be counted.
+The complete tally of votes is never finished on Election Night as vote-by-mail ballots postmarked on or before Election Day and received within seven days after the election, as well as any provisional ballots cast, must still be counted.
 These ballots are always counted during the official canvass period in the 30 days after Election Day.

 While media outlets and others may “call” an election contest, or candidates may “concede” to their opponent, on Election Night or the in days following, these calls and concessions are based on the semi-official results and not the final election results.
 The election results are never final until the Secretary of State has compiled the official statewide results after all county elections officials have reported their official canvass of the votes.